Join the team.

 As an apprentice, you will be required to attend monthly collective meetings.
 You will not be empowered to block consensus decisions yet, but your opinions will always be taken into consideration.
 Participation is strongly encouraged.

 In order to become a co-owner, you must invest 100 hours of “sweat equity.”
 You may do this over the course of six months or longer, if desired.
 At the one year mark, after having completed your sweat equity,and with the unanimous approval of all collective members, you may become a co-owner.

 You will be asked to make at least a one year commitment, but the ability to stay on for more than that is even better.
 It also takes time for workers to become deeply involved in the management of the business and help with developing the shop’s processes.

 We are unionized with the Graphic Communications Conference / International Brotherhood of Teamsters, Local 1.
 It is not necessary for you to join the union until you are a co-owner (dues are paid by the shop).
 You may choose to attend union meetings and participate in other union activities, but this is not required.
 We also recognize the membership of other unions; being a “dual-carder” is not necessarily an issue.

 The rate paid to apprentices and collective members is $18 per hour.
 For the first six months, you will be required to work 20-24 hours per week (flexible).
 Please note that this is a 1099 position, and you will be responsible for filing the appropriate taxes.
 We will not deduct any taxes from your check.

 At your six month review, you will become a collective member and be expected to work 40 hours per week.
 Please note that this is also a 1099 position.
-At your one-year review when you become a co-owner, your pay will increase to the salary currently paid to co-owners.
-This will be categorized as owner’s draws and you will start receiving a K-1 form instead of a 1099.
+At your one-year review when you become a co-owner, your pay will increase to the rate currently paid to co-owners.
 The shop will also begin keeping a capital account for you, which tracks your equity in the business.